SivapradeepKarthikeyan/trimble-cars/README.md

 ---

-TO RUN TESTS :: From the root directory use gradle test
+TO RUN TESTS :: From the root directory use ::  ./gradlew test jacocoTestReport